Manning Publications

 Completion Date: October 2021

-One of the most common projects I’d work on at Manning entailed weekly product sales that we would run.
-Each week, Manning would offer a new sale that would need graphics made for our website, Google display ads, and a variety of social platforms.
+One of the most common projects I’d work on at Manning entailed weekly sales that we would run.
+Each week, I’d get a new sale on one of our many products that would need graphics made for our website, Google display ads, and a variety of social platforms.
 Given that this was such a regular project, the biggest challenge came from introducing variety into each week’s sale.
 I would vary the colors and the illustrated characters used to create variety, but the most variety I feel I was able to create came from the typography.
 Sales that allowed for drastic size differences between important and unimportant text were perfect for creating dynamic, eye-catching ads.

-We would also run special weekly sales that would introduce a new sale every day of the week, often with larger-than-average savings.
-To make these stand out, I took a different perspective on our standard layouts.
+We would also have special weekly sales that would introduce a new sale every day of the week, often with larger-than-average savings.
+To make these stand out, I took a different perspective on our standard formula.
 I used an all-white background as a way to stand out from all typical graphics.
-From here, I introduced color-changing borders with flexible geometric elements around them.
-The tab reading “today only” in various spaces added variety without being difficult to locate or notice right away, and the semi-transparent interactions in the colorways added a layer of depth that made these graphics feel more advanced than our typical sales promotions.
+From here, I introduced color-changing borders with flexible elements around them.
+The tab reading “today only” in various spaces added variety without being difficult to locate or notice right away, and the semi-transparent nature of the colorways added a layer of depth that made these graphics feel more advanced than our typical sales promotions.

 Graphics to promote a weekly sale on print books.